sonatype/operator-nxrm3/README.md

 1. Remove the route in the console.
 2. Remove exposed service in the console.
-3. Uninstall all the descriptors for the operator: `scripts/uninstall.sh`.
+3. Uninstall all the descriptors for the operator: `./scripts/uninstall.sh`.

 ## Building for Production

 1. Build the docker image for Red Hat repository:
-   `operator-sdk build registry.connect.redhat.com/sonatype/nxrm-operator-certified`
+   `operator-sdk build registry.connect.redhat.com/sonatype/nxrm-operator-certified:[operator-version]`
 2. Follow the "Upload Your Image" instructions with IDs provided at https://connect.redhat.com/project/3843071/view to login and push your docker image.
    1. `[image-id]` can be collected from `docker images`
    2. `[image-name]` is `nxrm-operator-certified`
-   3. `[tag]` is the next version that's not already there in the form: `3.22.1-1`
+   3. `[tag]` is the operator version that's not already there in the form: `3.22.1-1`
 3. Package and upload metadata to Operator Config
    1. Create the bundle zip file: `./scripts/bundle.sh`
    2. Upload the zip to "Operator Config" of